-Row Type of claim Compensation amount limit per claim Monetary restriction on AFCA's jurisdiction 1 Income Stream Insurance Claim on a Life Insurance Policy or a General Insurance Policy dealing with income stream risk or advice about such a contract.
-If the claim is in excess of this monthly limit, the monthly limit will apply unless: the total amount payable under the policy can be calculated with certainty by reference to the expiry date of the policy and/or age of the insured; and that total amount is less than the amount specified in row 6.
-If this is the case, then the limit will be the amount in row 6. \$13,400 per month Amount claimed by Complainant must not exceed \$1 million 2 General Insurance Broking Claim against a General Insurance Broker except where the claim solely concerns its conduct in relation to a Life Insurance Policy (in which case row 1 or 6 applies, as the case may be). \$250,000 Amount claimed by Complainant must not exceed \$1 million 3 Uninsured Motor Vehicle Claim under another person's Motor Vehicle Insurance Product for property damage to an Uninsured Motor Vehicle caused by a driver of the insured motor vehicle - see B.2.1 f) (i) \$15,000 Amount claimed by Complainant must not exceed \$1 million SSC by a of a Small Business loan \$1 million Credit facility must not exceed ncial Ic 4 Claim arising from a credit facility provided to a Small Business or Primary Producer - see C.1.2e and C.1.3b borrower of a Primary Producer loan \$2 million \$5 million direct fina by a guarantor the guarantor's principal place of residence unlimited Credit facility must not exceed \$5 million Claim for direct financial loss to set aside a guarantee supported by security de ee I for a Small Business Ioan \$1 million Credit facility must not exceed 5 Credit Facility over security for a Primary Producer Ioan \$2 million \$5 million by a borrower \$500,000 Amount claimed by Complainant must not exceed \$1 million Claim arising from a credit facility that was provided to someone other than a Small Business or Primary Producer by a guarantor to set aside a guarantee the guara principal presidence - see C.1.2 olace of unlimited unlimited supported by security over other security urity \$500,000 Amount claimed by Complainant must not exceed \$1 million 6 All other claims (excluding Superannuation Complaints) In any other circumstance by any Complainant (whether or not a Small Business or Primary Producer) \$500,000 Amount claimed by Complainant must not exceed \$1 million 7 Claim for indirect financial loss \$5,000 not applicable 8 Claim for non-financial loss \$5,000 not applicable
+Row Туре of claim Compen- sation amount limit per claim Monetary restriction on AFCA's jurisdiction Claim for direct financial loss Income Stream Insurance Claim on a Life Insurance Policy or a General Insurance Policy dealing with income stream risk or advice about such a contract. \$13,400 per month Amount claimed by Complainant must not exceed \$1 million 1 If the claim is in excess of this monthly limit, the monthly limit will apply unless: the total amount payable under the policy can be calculated with certainty by reference to the expiry date of the policy and/or age of the insured; and that total amount is less than the amount specified in row 6. \$1111111011 ect fi is the case, then the limit will be the am iount in row v 6. iim for dire 2 General Insurance Broking Claim against a General Insurance Broker except where the claim solely concerns its conduct in relation to a Life Insurance Policy (in which case row 1 or 6 applies, as the case may be). \$250,000 Amount claimed by Complainant must not exceed \$1 million C 3 Uninsured Motor Vehicle Claim under another person's Motor Vehicle Insurance Product for property damage to an Uninsured Motor Vehicle caused by a driver of the insured motor vehicle - see B.2.1 f) (i) \$15,000 Amount claimed by Complainant must not exceed \$1 million Claim arising from a credit facility provided to a Small Business or Primary Producer - see C.1.2e and C.1.3b by a borrower of a Small Business loan \$1 million Credit facility must of a Prima Ioan ary Producer \$2 million not exceed \$5 million 4 by a guarantor to the guarantor's principal place of residence unlimited Credit facility must not exceed \$5 million set aside a guarantee supported by security over other for a Small Business Ioan \$1 million Credit facility must security for a Primary Producer Ioan \$2 million not exceed \$5 million 5 Claim arising from a by a borrower \$500,000 Amount claimed by Complainant must not exceed \$1 million credit facility that was provided to someone other than a Small Business or Primary Producer by a guarantor to set aside a guarantee the guara principal presidence C.1.2e place of unlimited unlimited supported by security other security over urity \$500,000 Amount claimed by Complainant must not exceed \$1 million 6 All other claims (excluding Superannuation Complaints) In any other circumstance by any Complainant (whether or not a Small Business or Primary Producer) \$500,000 Amount claimed by Complainant must not exceed \$1 million 7 Claim for indirect financial loss \$5,000 not applicable 8 Claim for non-financial loss \$5,000 not applicable